textileio/papers/draft.md

-In order to reduce the likelihood of divergent heads, all replicas should be perfectly connected and be able to fetch all events and linkages in the Merkle-Clock.
-On real-world networks with many replicas that are often offline (mobile and Internet of things (IoT) devices, laptops, etc.), these conditions are rarely met, making the use of a single Merkle-Clock to synchronize replicas problematic.
+In order to reduce the likelihood of divergent heads, all replicas should be perfectly connected and be able to fetch all events and linkages in the Merkle-clock.
+On real-world networks with many replicas that are often offline (mobile and Internet of Things (IoT) devices, laptops, etc.), these conditions are rarely met, making the use of a single Merkle-clock (or any logical clock) to synchronize replicas problematic.

 Networking
 ----------